Breath Test for SIBO and Gut Dysfunction

 COLLECTING YOUR SAMPLES

-A series of simple breath tests are taken over a number of hours after you have consumed a low fibre diet for at least the previous 24 hours.
+The test involves collecting a series of samples of your breath, taken at regular intervals, over a number of hours after you have consumed a low fibre diet for at least the previous 24 hours.
 You will simply blow into a small hand-held device to capture your breath.
 You will then have a small dose of a particular sugar (such as lactulose or fructose, or lactose) mixed with water.
-Then the breath collection is repeated at regular intervals for three hours (how many and how often depends on what is being tested).
-These tests can be carried out at home, and the samples sent to the clinic for analysis.
+Then breath samples are collected at specified intervals for three hours (how many and how often depends on what is being tested).
+These tests can be carried out at home, and the samples sent to our Auckland lab for analysis.
 The samples are stable at room temperature and must be analysed within 8 days of collection to ensure validity.

 OPTIONS FOR TESTING